-- Inexperienced umpires should keep the rulebook with them.
+- Awareness of the status of the ball during play is critical. - > Do not call the plays too quickly or turn away too fast when a fielder is throwing to complete a double play.
+Watch out for dropped balls after you have called a player out. - Inexperienced umpires should keep the rulebook with them.
 Others should keep it handy for consultation. - Do not allow managers to have you show them the rule.
 That's not your job.
 Your job is to call the game.
 If he/she wants to protest let him/her do it, even if it's a judgment call.
-He'll find out soon enough that judgment calls are not protestable. - You are going to make mistakes, but never attempt to "even up" after having made one.
-Make all decisions as you see them and forget which is the home or visiting club. - Keep your eye everlastingly on the ball while it is in play.
-It is more vital to know just where a fly ball fell, or a thrown ball finished up, than whether or not a runner missed a base.
-Do not call the plays too quickly, or turn away too fast when a fielder is throwing to complete a double play.
-Watch out for dropped balls after you have called a man out. - Do not come running with your arm up or down, denoting "out" or "safe."
-Wait until the play is completed before making any arm motion

-- If you are sure you got the play correct, do not be stampeded by players' appeals to "ask the other umpire."
+He'll find out soon enough that judgment calls are not protectable. - You are going to make mistakes, but never attempt to "even up" after having made one.
+Make all decisions as you see them and forget which is the home or visiting club. - Do not come running with your arm up or down, denoting "out" or "safe."
+Wait until the play is completed before making any arm motion. - If you are sure you got the play correct, do not be stampeded by players' appeals to "ask the other umpire."
 If you are not sure, ask one of your associates.
 Do not carry this to extremes, be alert and call your own plays.
 But remember!
 The first priority is to get decisions correct.
 If in doubt don't hesitate to consult your associate.
 Umpire dignity is important but never as important as "getting the call right." - A most important rule for an umpire is always "BE IN POSITION TO SEE EVERY PLAY."
-Even though your decision may be 100 percent right, someone will still question it if they feel you were not in a spot to see the play clearly and definitely. - Finally, be courteous, impartial and firm and you will earn respect from all.
+Even though your decision may be 100 percent right, someone will still question it if they feel you were not in a spot to see the play clearly and definitely.